Who's Who In The Race For DNC Chair — And Their Plans For Democrats To Win Again

 Keith Ellison

 Ellison, 53, represents Minnesota's 5th District, which includes Minneapolis and some of its suburbs.
-In 2007, he became the first Muslim elected to U.S. Congress.
+In 2007, he became the first Muslim elected to Congress.

 Rep. Keith Ellison On Why He Deserves To Be DNC Chairman